Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 The woman rises, the shroud of webs clinging to her in a ghastly fashion."

-This vampire spawn is an old wife of Strahd's.
+This vampire spawn is an old wife of [[Strahd]]'s.
 Once she realizes that the characters aren't her husband, Sa­ sha tears away her web shroud like an _unloved wedding dress and attacks.

 CRYPT 21
 Patrina Velikovna - Bride